RPI-ITWS/ITWS-2110-F24-WinShare/READMEsharmp5.md

 I altered the style sheet and customized the interface more.

 The original background was a wooden one from "https://www.myfreetextures.com/seamless-wood-texture/".
-But was decided to be changed.
+But was decided to be maybe changed.

-The new background is that of crumpled paper from "https://pikbest.com/backgrounds/crumpled-paper-vintage-wallpaper-aged-texture-in-brown_9938291.html".
+The 2nd considered background is that of crumpled paper from "https://pikbest.com/backgrounds/crumpled-paper-vintage-wallpaper-aged-texture-in-brown_9938291.html".

 I then darkened it and converted it to a jpeg.